GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

     1. Records which are forward migrated.
     2. Shard Id based routing could not be performed since the shard id value could not be determined.
     3. The record was deleted on Cloud Spanner and the deleted record was removed from Cloud Spanner due to lapse of retention period by the time the record was to be reverse replicated.
+    4. Check the data_seen and shard_file_create_progress tables//TODO elaborate
+    5. Check the dataflow job - if there are worker scaling issues , did worker restart during this time

 - ***There is data in GCS yet not present in source database***